Scottish flag and the Union Jack

 With John Edgar Hoover, the FBI had certain successes in its fight against Organized Crime.
 The FBI was/is a federal agency that could/can work across the territory.
 Police forces were sometimes ill-trained because they faced very well organized murderers.

-1933 saw the creation of the Bureau of Investigation (Justice), the Prohibition Bureau (department of the Treasury and eventually to the Department of Justice), and the Bureau of Identification.
+1933 saw the creation of the Bureau of Investigation (Justice), the Prohibition Bureau (Department of the Treasury and eventually to the Department of Justice), and the Bureau of Identification.

 The FBI emphasized figures to receive more subventions and for the training of policemen, the FBI became a kind of police academy.

 The codes of appearances tell the fall or rise of the gangster.
-It is sometimes wrong: they can die very well dressed.
+It is sometimes wrong: they can die very well-dressed.
 Banquets are social rituals, as well as funerals.

 In Little Caesar, once they killed someone they would attend his funerals very well dressed.
 Repression is a spectacle in a way: FBI and politics of prestige.

-President Hoover used the media a lot: he collaborated with the media and the movie industry to create a positive image of war on crime.
+President Hoover used the media a lot: he collaborated with the media and the movie industry to create a positive image of the war on crime.
 The Kefauver hearings were televised for the first time.
 In a way, it was a show.

 The cinema was the major medium to picture Organized Crime.
 Ten years later, TV would be a great threat to movies.
 Hearings were televised live: immediacy and power.